Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Computational details

-\begin{remark}[Computational efficiency] Note that the coefficients in \refeqn{edge_length_coefficients} and \refeqn{cutedge_length_coefficients} are static in the sense that they are computed only once (after the primary plane $\primaryplicplane$ is positioned). \end{remark} The formulation of \refeqn{immersed_face_area} as a product allows to conveniently evaluate the derivatives of $\immersedarea{k}$ with respect to $\secondarysigndist$, which are required for the root-finding part of the positioning procedure; cf.~\refapp{implicit_bracketing}.
-So far, we have successfully extended the highly efficient divergence-based volume computation to twice truncated polyhedra.
+\begin{remark}[Computational efficiency] Note that the coefficients in \refeqn{edge_length_coefficients} and \refeqn{cutedge_length_coefficients} are static in the sense that they are computed only once (after the primary plane $\primaryplicplane$ is positioned), which is advantageous since they are required for all iterations of the root-finding scheme for matching the secondary volume. \end{remark} So far, we have successfully extended the highly efficient divergence-based volume computation to twice truncated polyhedra, where a given primary and secondary volume is truncated from the polyhedral cell by the sought PLIC planes.
+The advantage over a simple repetition of the \glqq\textit{single}\grqq{} positioning scheme results from the fact that there is no need to establish the connectivity of the cut polyhedron after the first truncation: the choice of a reference point $\plicbase$ on the contact line leads to a zero contribution of any polygon coplanar to the PLIC planes, hence only polygons on the original polyhedron's faces have to be considered.
+Below, a significant performance gain is shown already for \textsc{Cartesian} meshes in our reference solver.
+As the algorithm is not restricted to cuboidal cells, the gain is expected to be even larger on unstructured meshes involving arbitrary polyhedrons.